 Final Report.
-A final report for the project is due November 1, 2023.
-This report provides accomplishments, an evaluation of the impact of the project and a financial accounting of expenditures.
+A final report for the project is due [insert date].
+This report provides accomplishments, an the required evaluation of the impact of the project and a financial accounting of expenditures.
 This report must be submitted using the DOS Grants System at dosgrants.com.

 Training of Staff.
 LSTA funded training provided for staff of libraries or allied organizations must be open to staff of any Florida library or allied organization.
+Training cannot include activities prohibited under of Section 760.10(8)(a) Florida Statutes.